EDGENortheastern/fetch-concurrent-js-intro/README.md

 15. Make some function calls and finish your site.
 If you want your own Dogle site I am afraid you need your own repo and to re-write my code.

-16. In pairs make sure one site works, and add some comments adn/or change some CSS.
+16. Make sure your local site works, add some comments and/or change some CSS.